ycvogt/my_portfolio/posts/sentiment_bridgerton.md

 comment_s1 = edit_for_model(comment_s1_list)
 ```

 The dataset was now ready for the model to be predicted.
 I decided to use ```disilbert-base-uncased-emotion``` [3], as it offered a more fine-grained display of emotional categories ('sadness', 'joy', 'love', 'anger', 'fear', 'surprise') compared to the popular three-way distinction (positive, negative, neutral).
 The model assigned to every post a percentage of how likely each of these emotions are.
-I decided to keep all of them instead of choosing the most likely one (i.e. the one with the highest score), as this helps in some situations to represent a more nuanced picture of the user's sentiment.
-In addition, this model is trained on twitter data, which is fairly close to YouTube comments, as both are part of the wider social media register.
+I decided to keep all of them instead of choosing the most likely one (i.e. the one with the highest score), as this helps to represent a more nuanced picture of the user's sentiment.
+In addition, this model is trained on Twitter data, which is fairly close to YouTube comments, as both are part of the wider social media register.

 ```
 classifier = pipeline("sentiment-analysis",model='bhadresh-savani/distilbert-base-uncased-emotion', return_all_scores=True)